 Self-Care Stickies for Educators

-Learn how to improve your self-care practices in the new year using self-care stickies.
+Learn how to improve your self-care practices using self-care stickies.
 Keep reading for step-by-step instructions.

 Happy New Year (if you celebrate that at this time of year)!

 It can be a great time to set personal goals.

 I will start exercising every day.

 I will cut out all processed foods from my family’s diet.